 It’s common for keys to be left in vehicles/machinery on construction sites, and when that happens – you’re making it far too easy on the thieves.

-Always ensure valuables are secured when not in use and if you can not do that for certain items, remember taking them off-site and storing them somewhere safe.
+Always ensure valuables are secured when not in use and if you can not do that for certain items, remember to take them off-site and store them somewhere safe.